Gordonby/Snippets/LinkStatus/README.md

 # Link Status

+A markdown page where i can maintain some easy links.

 ## Project Teleport

 Project Teleport removes the time-cost of download and decompression by SMB mounting pre-expanded layers from ACR to Azure container hosts.